rafaelmaframg/TFL-London/README.md

     $  python manage.py runserver

 c) Point your browser to the end point http://localhost:8000/ to fetch arrival data about "490009333W".
-   Reload the page a couple of time to generate historical data.
-The JSON content returned from the API should be shown

 d) Point your browser to the end point http://localhost:8000/results to see historical data

-e) Point your browser to the end point http://localhost:8000/tfl to see tfl api
+e) Point your browser to the end point http://localhost:8000/api to see tfl api

  Some representative screenshots